- Published on

 > Finding the Top View Controller in Swift

-Sometimes you need to present a view controller from code that doesn't have direct access to the current view hierarchy—a networking layer showing an auth prompt, an analytics handler displaying an alert, or a deep link handler pushing a new screen.
+Sometimes you need to present a view controller from code that doesn't have direct access to the current view hierarchy.
+A networking layer showing an auth prompt, an analytics handler displaying an alert, or a deep link handler pushing a new screen.
 Finding the "top" view controller requires traversing through presented controllers, navigation stacks, and tab bars to locate the one currently visible to the user.

 The Traversal Logic